LoyolaChicagoBooks/introcs-csharp/rst/jedit.rst

   * if parts of more than one line are selected, you should indent each of these lines further.

-- When you press Shift-Tab, the reverse happens, un-indenting.
+- When you press Shift-Tab, the reverse happens, unindenting.

 This means proper indentation is mostly kept for you automatically, and you rarely need to adjust it by hand.
 When you do need to adjust